chienyioma/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # Task 0 - Fills memory with constant byte
 # Task 1 - Copies memory area
 # Task 2 - Locates a character in string
+# Task 3 - Gets the length of a prefix substring